Skip to main content

 API actionsJSON MQ APIJSON Actiondescribe topicdecribeTopicsdescribeTopics actionJSON MQMQTT topicsreturn topic detailstopic informationdescribe topic detailsdescribe topic properties

-The "params" property is an object that contains an action's parameters.
+The "params" property is an object that contains an action's request parameters as defined by a set of properties.
 Each action defines its own required and optional properties.
-See System limits for a comprehensive look at property requirements and limitations.
+See System limits for a comprehensive overview of property requirements and limitations.

-Table 1. "params" property summaries
+Table 1. describeTopics "params" property summaries

 Property